MateuszRusowicz/MateuszRusowicz/README.md

 - 👋 Hi, I’m @MateuszRusowicz I live in Wrocław, Poland.
 Proud husband and father of 2.
 - 👀 Full-Stack developer in JS.
-Working with React / Next JS/ Node JS / Type Script / MySql / MongoDB.
+Working with React / Next JS/ Node JS / Type Script / MySql / MongoDB / Node.
 Tempted by Data Science, so where the career will lead me?
 Who knows!
-- 🌱 I’m currently learning Node, basic testing skills and Prisma.
+- 🌱 I’m currently learning basic testing skills and Prisma.
 Having gain some practical skills on the internship and made some online-courses I am preparing my own projects for portfolio.
 - 💞️ I’m on an intership at Darka.io
 - 📫 Reach me via my other occupation's website: mateuszrusowicz.pl/en